sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-4K/examples/led.md

 ### Constrain

-- Here is no clock constraint involved
+- Clock constraint is not involved here

 To realize function of the code on FPGA, we need bind the ports we define with the chip pins.